 “I Don't Have The Time”

 When you have a full-time job and a family, finding time to book a trip can be awkward.
 You only get so many days off work each year, and, if you have children, they’re only allowed out of school at certain times of the year too.
-This means that you may not be able to book long getaways, but there’s nothing stopping you from arranging a few long weekends here and there.
+This means that you are now unable to take long getaways in your timeshare, so get in touch with Wesley Financial Group or similar, who can help you with the exit process.
+However, there’s nothing stopping you from arranging a few long weekends here and there.
 These could be abroad or closer to home if you prefer, and you could go alone or with the whole family.